 3. NHS successfully increased enrollment in its post-purchase home maintenance and energy savings classes in the past year.
 As we continue to enhance our marketing and branding efforts, we anticipate that our classes will benefit an increasing number of people.

 4. In 2014-2015, NHS launched its Affordable Rental Program in its pilot stages with six apartments on Edgewood Avenue.
 We have decided to permanently integrate affordable rentals into our affordable housing development, and to take on rental projects at a steady rate of one project per year in order to maximize our impact on the neighborhoods.
-Phase II, a four-unit building on Carmel Street, will be ready for occupancy in December 2015.
+Phase II, a four-unit building on Carmel Street, which was ready for occupancy in January 2016.

 Goals in 2015-2016